 Union Gas pipelines and facilities are designed, constructed and maintained to meet or exceed the stringent codes and requirements of the Ontario Energy Board (OEB) Act, the Canadian Standards Association and Technical Standards and Safety Authority.

 We are committed to constructing and operating our compressor facilities in an environmentally responsible manner.

 A third party conducted an environmental study.
 Our environmental management practices are designed to avoid or mitigate impacts to surrounding areas.

 We are conducting meaningful consultation with municipalities, neighbouring landowners, government agencies and other interested parties.
 We have been operating in Ontario for more than 100 years and consider ourselves partners with the over 400 communities we serve.

-Union Gas is proud of its long-standing relationship with First Nations and the Métis Nation communities, and we take care to ensure they are aware of our projects and have an opportunity to participate in various phases.
+Union Gas is proud of its long-standing relationship with Indigenous communities, and we take care to ensure they are aware of our projects and have an opportunity to participate in various phases.